Camping in Olympic National Park is one of the best ways to explore the breathtaking Olympic Peninsula.

 The campground is open year round.
 It contains 20 non-reservable spots.
 It isn’t RV friendly.
 Running water isn’t available although there are pit toilets.

 Learn more about Queets Campground.

 Sol Duc Campground

-Thanks to its popularity, Sol Duc Campground is home to a number of summer ranger programs.
-The nearby Sol Duc Hot Springs Resort offers a lodge and restaurant during the summer months.
+Thanks to its popularity, Sol Duc Campground is home to a number of summer ranger programs which are perfect for kids.
+The nearby Sol Duc Hot Springs Resort has a lodge and restaurant which are only open during the summer months.

 Learn more about Sol Duc Campground.